ChristopheBougere/stepfunctions-local/README.md

-  --region <region>                    the region the server should run on --lambda-region <lambda-region>      the region for lambda --lambda-endpoint <lambda-endpoint>  the endpoint for lambda -h, --help                           output usage information
+  --region <region>                    the region the server should run on --lambda-region <lambda-region>      the region for lambda --lambda-endpoint <lambda-endpoint>  the endpoint for lambda --ecs-region <ecs-region>            the region for ECS --ecs-endpoint <ecs-endpoint>        the endpoint for ECS -h, --help                           output usage information
 ```